3 WAYS EXCESS STOCK CAN PUT THE BRAKES ON YOUR PROFITS

 2) Excess Stock is Guzzling Working Capital

 The discomfort of carrying excess stock is often felt by the finance department.
-One method used by financial managers to analyze inventories is through liquidity, i.e. evaluating the company’s ability to honor obligations using the money currently in the bank plus monies to be received, but not including the sales of current inventory.
+One method used by financial managers to analyze inventories is through liquidity, i.e. evaluating the company’s ability to honour obligations using the money currently in the bank plus monies to be received, but not including the sales of current inventory.

 Having too much capital tied up in stock often leaves businesses illiquid, forcing them to increase their reliance on debt.
-If excess stock is hampering liquidity, the financial manager often insists that inventory be reduced.
+If the excess stock is hampering liquidity, the financial manager often insists that inventory be reduced.

 By the time you’re in this situation, it is often too late to perform a thorough inventory analysis to see which parts should be reduced.
 Optimizing stock isn’t just lowering levels of inventory, it’s having the right part in the right place at the right time.
 Reducing stock in a way that doesn’t adhere to an overall inventory strategy ultimately results in quick changes that achieve the short-term effect of lowering stock, but run the risk of lowering customer service through stock-outs.